California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 2. New evidence that was not reasonably available at the time the determination regarding responsibility was made, that could affect the outcome of the matter; or

-The U.S. Equal Employment Opportunity Commission (“EEOC”) and the California Department of Fair Employment and Housing (“DFEH”) investigate reports of unlawful harassment, and sexual violence in employment.
+The U.S. Equal Employment Opportunity Commission (“EEOC”) and the California Civil Rights Department (“CRD”) investigate reports of unlawful harassment and sexual violence in employment.
 The U.S. Department of Education Office for Civil Rights (“OCR”) investigates reports of unlawful harassment and sexual violence by students in educational programs or activities.
-These agencies may serve as fact finders and attempt to facilitate the voluntary resolution of disputes.
-For more information students/employee may contact these agencies as described below:
+These agencies may serve as factfinders and attempt to facilitate the voluntary resolution of disputes.
+For more information students/employees may contact these agencies as described below: